returnt/rx-service-generator/README.md

 ## Example Code

-`MyServiceGenerator` - To begin, extends from ServiceGenerator, and use all methods
+`RxServiceGenerator` - To begin, extends from ServiceGenerator, and use all methods

 ```java
 public final class RxServiceGenerator extends ServiceGenerator {